kelvinagyareyeboah/ChatChain/README.md

-2. Click the gear icon to log in using Internet Identity.
+ log in using Internet Identity.
 3. Enter a username to register.
 4. Choose a user from the list to start a chat.
 5. Send messages!
 They are stored in the canister and polled every 5 seconds.